virgilianshailer/lorebook-creator/README.md

 **Translation isn't working**

 - Confirm the **Chat Translation** extension is installed and configured.
 Translation features are disabled without it.

 ---

+## Version History

+**1.4.0**
+- Added **Load LoreBook** — import an existing SillyTavern World Info JSON back into the editor to continue or refine it, with a choice to replace or merge into your current entries.

+**1.3.2**
+- Fixed **Expand (+5)** in Simple mode generating entries without trigger keywords; the expansion prompt now requests the full entry structure, matching the main generator.

+---